Prasanna1Mula/VHDL-codes-/README.md

 This program implements a 7-segment decoder, which converts a 4-bit binary input into a display pattern for a 7-segment LED.

 **Description**: 7-segment decoders are used in display systems to show numeric or alphanumeric characters.

 ---
+## 13. Half Subtractor
+This program implements a Half Subtractor, which subtracts two single-bit binary numbers and produces a difference and borrow output.

+**Description**: A half subtractor is a basic digital circuit used in arithmetic operations.
+It has two inputs (A, B) and two outputs (Diff, Borrow).
+The difference (`Diff`) is the result of the subtraction, and the borrow (`Borrow`) indicates whether a borrow is needed for the subtraction.

+---